givingjar/blog.givingjar.org/_posts/2016-05-11-charity-spotlight-allen-neighborhood-center.md

 ## For Nonprofits

-While growing Allen Neighborhood Center, Joan has experienced a cycle that works really well.
-First, find your stakeholders and make a plan with them.
+While growing Allen Neighborhood Center, Joan refined a cycle for introducing new programs in a timely manner.
+First, work with your stakeholders to form a plan that addresses their needs.
 Then, gather funds and implement that plan.
-Repeating this process will keep your stakeholders engaged and let your organization adjust to their needs.
+Frequently repeating this process will keep your stakeholders engaged and let your organization adjust to their recent concerns.

 ## Big Wins